ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 mechanisms supported by the Internet Explorer web browser.
-In 2017 it was found that 70% of tested sites (financial, healthcare, insurance, and utility sites) failed to correctly forbid browsers from storing cached content, because they incorrectly used only the nonstandard request to store cached data ["Industry-wide Misunderstandings of HTTPS" by Independent Security Evaluators (ISE), July 12, 2017](https://www.ise.io/casestudies/industry-wide-misunderstandings-of-https/#5d).
+In 2017 it was found that 70% of tested sites (financial, healthcare, insurance, and utility sites) failed to correctly prevent browsers from storing cached content, because they incorrectly used only the nonstandard request to store cached data ["Industry-wide Misunderstandings of HTTPS" by Independent Security Evaluators (ISE), July 12, 2017](https://www.ise.io/casestudies/industry-wide-misunderstandings-of-https/#5d).
 You should always try to use a *standard* interface to request